 A scam will often be disguised under phrases such a ‘pension loans’, ‘upfront cash’, ‘one-off pension investments’ or ‘free pension reviews’.
 Genuine financial advisers do offer free pension checks – you can find them here.
 However, all advisers found through unbiased.co.uk are regulated by the FCA, so be sure to confirm your adviser is FCA regulated if you found them via any other source.
 Generally, avoid any offer that sounds too good to be true – you will almost certainly lose money, not gain it.

 Finally, there is always the possibility of encountering a scam that no-one has seen before.
+You can find more anti-fraud tips at the UK Care Guide.
 The best protection against being caught out by a new fraud is only ever to use an FCA-regulated financial adviser whom you have engaged yourself.

 If you think you have been the victim or the target of a scam, you can call the FCA free on 0800 111 6768.
 If you may have already lost money to a fraudster, contact Action Fraud on 0300 123 2040 or visit www.actionfraud.police.uk.

 Let us match you to your